Artinian algebras and Jordan type: Basic properties of Jordan type.

-The following is a key result. \begin{theorem}[Jordan type and Hilbert function] \begin{enumerate}[i.] \item Let $A$ be a (possibly non-standard) graded Artinian algebra with $A_0={\sf k}$ and $A_1\not=0$.
-Fix a finite-length graded $A$-module $M$ of Hilbert function $H=H(M)$.
-Then for $\ell\in A_1$ the Jordan type of $m_\ell$ satisfies
+Any sequence $H=(h_0,\ldots,h_j)$ of non-negative integers can be made into a partition by simply rearranging its parts so that they are in non-increasing order.
+In particular if $H=H(N)$, the Hilbert function of an Artinian module $N$ over an Artinian algebra $A$ and $\max\{h_k\}=r$ (a special case is $N=\A$, a local Artinian algebra) then we form the \emph{conjugate partition of the Hilbert function}

+The following key result says that the Jordan type is always bounded above in the dominance partial order by the conjugate partition of the appropriate Hilbert function.
+We will consider modules $M\subset \A^k$ that are subsets of free modules $\A^k$, in particular their Hilbert functions satisfy $H(M)=\bigl(h_0(M),h_1(M),\ldots\bigr)$ with entries only in non-negative degrees. \begin{theorem}[Jordan type and Hilbert function] Let $\A=(\A,\mathfrak{m},\F)$ be a local Artinian algebra over $\F$ and let $M\subset \A^k$ be an $\mathcal{A}$-module, with Hilbert function $H(M)$.
+For any $\ell\in\mathfrak{m}_\A$, its Jordan type satisfies